Diagnosing bladder cancer

 Preparing for your appointment

-Because there's often a lot of ground to cover during the appointment, it's a good idea to be well-prepared.
+Because there's often a lot of information to discuss, it's a good idea to be well prepared.
 Here's some information to help you get ready, and what to expect from your doctor.

 What you can do